Indian Institute of Information Technology, Allahabad: Jhalwa

 Within the Penrose layout for the campus, a central zone was marked out for the academic core consisting of an administrative building, lecture theatre complex, electronic library, computer laboratories and research facilities, as student intake increased in 2009–2010.

-Computer Center III or CC-III, also known as C. V. Raman Bhavan, (Note: Named after Nobel laureate C. V. Raman) is a six-storied structure which was designed as a "micro campus" in itself, having classrooms, faculty rooms, research areas and computer labs under one roof.
+Computer Center III or CC-III, also known as C. V. Raman Bhavan, named for C. V. Raman, winner of the Nobel Prize in Physics, is a six-storied structure which was designed as a "micro campus" in itself, having classrooms, faculty rooms, research areas and computer labs under one roof.

-The campus also has a state-of-the-art auditorium, and a sports complex that comprises a football ground with a pavilion, a swimming pool, and basketball, tennis, and squash courts.
+The campus also has a state of the art auditorium, and a sports complex that comprises a football ground with a pavilion, a swimming pool, and basketball, tennis, and squash courts.
 The Student Activity Centre (SAC) has a table tennis facility and a billiards room, and has clubrooms too for various student societies.